sergioloppe/iambusy/README.md

 swift run
 ```

 A circle icon appears in the menu bar.
-The icon fills in while the light is on.
+The icon fills in while the light is
+on, and becomes a timer symbol during a Pomodoro session.

 ## Build a distributable app bundle